 4. eCommerce promotion emails and newsletters

 Everybody loves a good deal.
 Sales promotions are the bread and butter of most eCommerce shops.
-Made to stimulate sales and increase revenue.
+Whether you sell digital products or sales is offline, these are made to stimulate sales and increase revenue.
 Promotion emails bring a specific offer to your customer’s attention.

 Specific email promotions in eCommerce: